Frequently Asked Questions

 on the Recipient property page for each Recipient.

-- If you have a POP3 account with several Recipients connected to it (i.e.
+- In v.
+2.x only: If you have a POP3 Account with several Recipients connected to it (such

-delete unroutable messages in the POP3 account properties.
+delete non routable messages in the POP3 account properties.

 - You may use the Delete mail left on POP3 server after ...days